CuriousTech/WiFi-Car-Sentry/README.md

 This is an incomplete project currently.

 Using the ESP07, it connects with the home WiFi to report information on timer using DeepSleep.
-Remember to remove both LEDs on the ESP to reduce current.
+Remember to remove the red LED on the ESP to reduce current.
+It uses about 700µA with the power LED and 100µA without.

 I/O peripherals:
   OLED (for temporary display)